seung-lab/crackle/README.md

 F: whether the array is to be rendered as C (0) or F (1) order
 G: Signed (if (1), data are signed int, otherwise unsigned int)
 OOOO: Nth-Order of Markov Chain (as an unsigned integer, typical values 0, or 3 to 7).
 If 0, markov compression is disabled.
+U: if 0, unique labels are sorted, else, unsorted
 R: Reserved

 ### Flat Label Format